Live Rain Radar for Phuket

 Who Needs Rain Radar Here

 Boat trips to Phi Phi Islands, Similan Islands, and James Bond Island require weather monitoring.
-Radar displays squall lines approaching from the Andaman Sea hours in advance.
+Radar shows squall lines approaching from the Andaman Sea hours in advance.

-Visitors to Patong, Kata, and Karon beaches use radar to decide between a morning on the beach and afternoon indoor activities during the wet season.
+Visitors to Patong, Kata, and Karon beaches use radar to decide between morning beach time and afternoon indoor activities during wet season.

-Phuket’s marinas at Boat Lagoon and Royal Phuket Marina monitor radar for approaching storms that require vessels to be secured.
+Phuket's marinas at Boat Lagoon and Royal Phuket Marina monitor radar for approaching storms that require securing vessels.

 Phuket's ongoing construction boom means thousands of outdoor workers need storm warnings to ensure safety on exposed building sites.